mobitroll/kahoot-quill/README.md

 ### 2. Run release script

-Do this on your local machine, from the base kahoot-quill directory. **Please note that any uncommitted changes in the directory will be removed, as the release script runs `git reset --hard HEAD`.**
+Do this on your local machine, from the base kahoot-quill directory.
+The script requires perl.
+Make sure you've committed/stashed any work before running the script.

 ```
 ./release.sh a.b.c
 ```
 where `a.b.c` is the target semver release number, e.g. `0.20.2`.

+The script will abort if certain conditions are not met: for example, if your working directory is not clean when you run the script, or if there are no changes to the dist files after compiling.
+Make sure it has exited successfully before continuing.

 ### 3. Create GitHub release